signalfx/o11y-dem-cli/README.md

 splunk-rum --version
 ```

-To develop locally, you can use the `build:watch` script to automatically re-build your changes:
+To develop locally, you can use the `build:watch` script to automatically rebuild the project as you make changes:
 ```
 npm run build:watch
 ```